Donnie McClurkin: Ministry

-He was hired, as an associate minister, at Marvin Winans' Perfecting Church in Detroit, Michigan, in 1989.
+He was hired as an associate minister at Marvin Winans' Perfecting Church in Detroit, Michigan, in 1989.
 McClurkin served as an assistant to Winans for over a decade.

-In 1991, a sharp pain and swelling, followed by internal bleeding led, he says, to his being diagnosed as having leukemia.
-The doctor suggested immediate treatment, but McClurkin, who was then 31, decided to take his own advice.
+In 1991, a sharp pain and swelling, followed by internal bleeding, led, he says, to his diagnosis with leukemia.
+The doctor recommended immediate treatment, but McClurkin, who was then 31, decided instead to take his own advice.
 "I tell people to believe that God will save you," he says, "[and] I had to turn around and practice the very thing that I preached."

-He was ordained and sent out by the Winans in 2001 to establish Perfecting Faith Church in Freeport, New York, where he is now Senior Pastor.
+He was ordained and sent out by Marvin Winans in 2001 to establish Perfecting Faith Church in Freeport, New York, where he is senior pastor.